-During the second year of study, each music major or transfer student must apply for upper-division degree/major status.
+During the fourth semester of study, each music major or transfer student must apply for upper-division degree/major status.
 The appropriate department faculty and the Director review all upper-division applications.

 All full-time music majors are required to enroll for MUAS 1010 each term of residence, for which they will receive a grade of Credit/No Credit.
-Minors must enroll each semester in which they are registered for required music courses.
+In the fall of their first year of study, music majors enroll in MUAS 1020 instead of MUAS 1010 .
+Minors must enroll in MUAS 1010 each semester in which they are registered for required music courses.

 The Division of Music requires attendance at all scheduled class meetings, lessons and ensemble rehearsals.
 The instructor determines the extent to which absences affect a student’s grade.
 Students should become thoroughly acquainted with the class attendance policy established by their teachers and ensemble directors.
 Except for official University-excused absences, instructors are not obligated to make special arrangements for any student to accommodate an absence.
 All reasons for absence should be submitted to the instructor in advance.
 Failure to do so may result in a student being dropped from a course with a grade of W (before the calendar deadline to drop) or receiving a grade of F for the course.

-All undergraduate music majors must receive a minimum grade of C- in all courses specified in the major.
-The major consists of all courses listed in the student’s degree plan with the exception of University Curriculum courses, free electives and coursework in a minor or second major.
-Students must retake major courses in which a grade below C- is received.
+All undergraduate music majors and minors must receive a minimum grade of C- in all courses specified in the major or minor.
+The major or minor consists of all courses listed in the student’s degree plan with the exception of Common Curriculum courses, free electives and coursework in a minor or second major outside music.
+Students must retake major or minor courses in which a grade below C- is received.
 A course may be repeated only once.

 All undergraduate music education majors who are seeking teacher certification must receive a grade of C or better in courses required for teacher certification (24 hours in the content area, as defined by the Texas Education Agency).
 A minimum cumulative GPA of 2.500 for all University courses leading to the degree and a minimum GPA of 3.000 in courses required for teacher certification are required for student teaching.